How did Beecham’s become the largest patent medicine manufacturer in the world?

 Yeast-Vite, including Holloway’s Pills, was acquired in 1931.

-A single product, Lucozade, provided one third of Beecham’s British profits in 1949.
+Lucozade accounted for one third of Beecham’s British profits in 1949.

 Beecham was the second largest advertiser in Britain by 1960.

-Horlicks was acquired in 1969.
+Horlicks was acquired for £14 million in 1969.

 Beecham employed around 23,000 people by 1972.

 Beecham was the eleventh most highly-valued public company in Europe by 1982.